The Exaggerated Death of Ultra Boy: The Return of Superboy

 The implosion of the Molecule Master restores Superboy to normal.
 As Phantom Girl leads her teammates through trans-dimensional space back toward Earth, Dawnstar senses a familiar presence.
-Using her tracking powers, she manages to locate Ultra Boy—alive but immobilized by a strange aura.
-He explains that the explosion of the pirates' quintile power crystal propelled him backward in time, in a ghost-like state.
-Travelling back to 20th century Smallville, he tried to enlist Superboy's help, but unintentionally superimposed his memories over those of the Boy of Steel.
+Using her tracking powers, she locates Ultra Boy—alive but immobilized by a strange aura.
+He explains that the explosion of the pirates' power crystal propelled him backward in time, in a ghost-like state.
+Travelling back to 20th-century Smallville, he tried to enlist Superboy's help, but unintentionally superimposed his memories over those of Superboy.
 He tried to use the A-bomb test to break free, but only succeeded in further scrambling their memories.
 Upon travelling back to his own century, Saturn Girl's hypno-pathic command over Superboy asserted itself, subconsciously forcing him to create the Reflecto identity.

 Using nearby radioactive rock, Superboy frees Ultra Boy.
 Meanwhile, Lana uses her Bio-Ring to become Insect Queen and attempts to free the jailed Legionnaires.
 Just as the military is about to defeat her, Superboy's group arrives and frees their teammates.
-The heroes travel to Bgztl, from which Superboy and Ultra Boy are able to bypass the Trapper's Iron Curtain and return the group to their own era.
+The heroes travel to Bgztl, from which Superboy and Ultra Boy bypass the Trapper's Iron Curtain and return the group to their own era.
 They attack the Trapper in his Citadel and defeat him—for the time being.
 Saturn Girl mentally erases Superboy's knowledge of the circumstances surrounding his parents' deaths, and he returns to his time period, where he plans to explain things to the President of the United States and obtain a pardon.
 The Legion converts the Ultra Boy statue into a Reflecto statue, making Ultra Boy the only living Legionnaire enshrined in the team's hall of deceased heroes.
-Thrilled to be reunited with each other, he and Phantom Girl go on leave for a few days.
+Thrilled to be reunited, he and Phantom Girl go on leave for a few days.

 Continuity with "The Adult Legion"

 Fourteen years prior to the publication of this story arc, DC Comics presented a two-part tale called "The Adult Legion".
 It features one of Superman's encounters with the Legion of Super-Heroes as adults, and foreshadows several plot twists which occur in the years that follow.

 For years, writers are careful to ensure that subsequent storylines are consistent with the Adult Legion tale's vision of the future.
-One of the items seen in the story is a memorial statue of a previously-unseen Legionnaire named Reflecto, who was said to have been "killed in a duel with the Molecule Master".
-In publishing "The Exaggerated Death of Ultra Boy", the Legion creative team finally fulfills this prophecy, as the implosion of the Molecule Master android effectively destroys the Reflecto alternative personality.
+One of the items seen in the story is a memorial statue of a previously unseen Legionnaire named Reflecto, who was said to have been "killed in a duel with the Molecule Master".
+In publishing "The Exaggerated Death of Ultra Boy", the Legion creative team fulfills this prophecy, as the implosion of the Molecule Master android destroys the Reflecto personality.

-In 1983, the team depicted in "The Adult Legion" are revealed as inhabitants of a parallel Earth, ultimately freeing writers to ignore the story altogether.
+In 1983, the team depicted in "The Adult Legion" are revealed as inhabitants of a parallel Earth, freeing writers to ignore the story altogether.